Adrian-Samoticha/zmija/README.md

 # Żmija
 **Żmija** is a simple universal code generation tool.
 It is intended to be used as a means to generate code that is both efficient and easily maintainable.

-It is intended to be used in embdedded systems with limited resources, however it can be used anywhere else as well.
+It is intended to be used in embedded systems with limited resources, however it can be used anywhere else as well.

 <br>